Shpana/yadro-tapes/README.md

 run_tests
 ```

+By default, `yadro-tapes/tmp` is used as the directory for temporary files,
+but this can be configured in the root cmake file by changing the `TMP_PATH` variable.

 > [!NOTE]
 > The project was built on Ubuntu (using make) and on Windows (using the built-in tools of CLion, which, apparently,
 > uses ninja under the hood).